Byron/gitoxide/crate-status.md

 ### git-tempfile

-* [x] registered temporary files which are deleted automatically as the process terminates.
+* [x] registered temporary files which are deleted automatically as the process terminates or on drop
+   * [x] write to temorary file and persist it under new name
+   * [x] mark paths with a closed temporary file

 ### git-config
 * [ ] read